Tim Woods Series #6: How to Avoid Overprocessed Data in SAP

 Winshuttle offers several mechanisms to help with streamlining access.
 Winshuttle Studio provides business users with self-service mechanisms for extracting data from SAP in real-time based on predefined queries or self-service query creation.
 Studio can also be used to expose SAP reporting BAPIs for use with Microsoft Office.

 At the time of record creation requests, particularly master records and master data, you can pass single records or mass data requests through several layers of contribution or oversight before the record is created.
-With Winshuttle Foundation, many SAP and Salesforce customers have implemented forms and workflow-based processes that support an active data governance strategy.
+With Winshuttle Foundation, many SAP customers have implemented forms and workflow-based processes that support an active data governance strategy.

 Winshuttle Foundation workflow processes also keep all participants in the workflow process informed – this insight reduces the need for follow-up and workflow processes based on automated routines or acceleration through escalation.